dwyl/learn-elm/tutorials/elm-ui/README.md

 without affecting any others.
 For the past few years we have been using the Tachyons library
 see: https://github.com/dwyl/learn-tachyons
+and it's been a breath of fresh air.
-Using Tachyons in dosens of projects has been _good_ in small teams (_max 8 people_).
+Using Tachyons in dozens of projects has been _good_ in small teams (_max 8 people_) and we have had far fewer UI bugs than before adopting Tachyons.
-However we have found that even with a functional CSS library (_that greatly reduces the possibility of cascading side effects_), we still see redundant and unnecessary styles and occasionally visual bugs are introduced that go undetected.
+_However_ we have found that even with a functional CSS library (_that greatly reduces the possibility of cascading side effects_), we still see redundant and unnecessary styles and _occasionally_ visual bugs are introduced that go undetected.
-No CSS library we know of offers compile-time guarantees that the layout/styles applied to a given element are _correct_.
+No CSS library or pre-processor we know of offers compile-time guarantees that the layout/styles applied to a given element are _correct_.
 That's where `elm-ui` comes in and changes the game!